stehrn/tradebook/SQL.md

 );
 ```

-An `instrument` is the thing been traded, it has a human readable name together with industry standard identifiers (e.g. ISIN, SEDOL), plus a bunch of attributes that will be used for pricing purposes.
+An `instrument` is the thing been traded, it has a human readable name together with industry standard identifiers (e.g. ISIN, SEDOL), plus attributes that will be used for reporting and pricing purposes.
 ```sql
 CREATE TABLE instrument (
   id INT AUTO_INCREMENT  PRIMARY KEY,